LiGang1999/LLM-SocialSimulation-DAI/reverie/backend_server/prompt_templates/iterative_comment.md

 Here is the content and comment for the case:
 {public_memory}

-Here is the memory that is in {persona_name}'s head:
+Here is the chat history:
 {retrieved_memory}

 Here is the news: